VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 # Optional
 # The evaluation timestamp will be aligned with group's interval,
 # instead of using the actual timestamp that evaluation happens at.
+#
-# By default, it's enabled to get more predictable results
+# It is enabled by default to get more predictable results
-# and to visually align with results plotted via Grafana or vmui.
+# and to visually align with graphs plotted via Grafana or vmui.
+# When comparing with raw queries, remember to use `step` equal to evaluation interval.
+#
 # See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/5049
 # Available starting from v1.95
 [ eval_alignment: <bool> | default true]